Art Directors

 Can your art directors work on period productions?

+Here is what that looks like on the ground.
 Our art directors have deep expertise spanning pre-Columbian civilisations, Spanish colonial Mexico, the Mexican Revolution, and mid-century modernism.
-They work with INAH (Instituto Nacional de Antropología e Historia) for archaeological site access and understand the specific architectural details of haciendas, colonial churches, and indigenous structures.
+They work with INAH (Instituto Nacional de Antropología e Historia) for archaeological site access and know the specific architectural details of haciendas, colonial churches, and indigenous structures.

 How do art directors work with location shoots?

-Art directors adapt real locations to match your production's visual requirements — adding or removing elements, adjusting colors and textures, and ensuring locations integrate seamlessly with constructed sets.
-Mexico's range from Pacific beaches to Sierra Madre mountains to Maya jungle offers vast visual diversity.
+Here is how the picture comes together.
+Art directors adapt real locations to match your production's visual needs — adding or removing elements, adjusting colors and textures, and making sure locations integrate seamlessly with constructed sets.
+Mexico's range from Pacific beaches to Sierra Madre mountains to Maya jungle gives vast visual diversity.

 What's the typical prep time needed?

-Prep time varies by project complexity.
-Features typically need 6-12 weeks of art department prep, while commercials may need 2-4 weeks.
+Prep time differs by project complexity.
+Features mostly need 6-12 weeks of art department prep, while commercials may need 2-4 weeks.
 INAH permits for archaeological sites like Chichén Itzá and Teotihuacán should be applied for 30+ days in advance.

 Do your art directors speak English?

-Yes, our art directors for international productions are fluent English speakers — Mexico's proximity to Hollywood means the crew base is highly experienced with English-language productions.
-They also speak Spanish, essential for coordinating with INAH, local craftsmen, and state film commissions.
+Yes, our art directors for global shoots are fluent English speakers.
+Mexico's proximity to Hollywood means the crew base is highly skilled with English-language shoots.
+They also speak Spanish, key for setting up with INAH, local craftsmen, and state film commissions.

 Need an Art Director?